Data protection

 1. DEFINITIONS

-In this privacy policy we use, among other things, the following terms:
+In this privacy policy, we use, among other things, the following terms:

 A) PERSONAL DATA

-Personal data is any information relating to an identified or identifiable natural person (hereinafter "data subject").
+Personal data is any information relating to an identified or identifiable natural person (hereinafter referred to as "data subject").
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Data subject is any identified or identifiable natural person whose personal data is processed by the controller.
+A data subject is any identified or identifiable natural person whose personal data is processed by the controller.

 C) PROCESSING

-Processing is any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Processing means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 D) RESTRICTION OF PROCESSING